AI chatbot

 If you've checked source gaps, fixed chunking issues, reviewed your fallback messages, and you're still getting consistent "I don't know" responses on questions where the trained content is clear and well-structured — then yes, model quality may be a factor.

-Specifically: complex multi-hop reasoning ("If I'm on the Business plan and I have 3 team members, what does the API rate limit per seat look like?") requires the bot to synthesize across multiple pieces of content.
+Specifically: complex multi-hop reasoning ("If I'm on the Builder plan and I have 3 team members, what does the API rate limit per seat look like?") requires the bot to synthesize across multiple pieces of content.
 Smaller, cheaper models struggle with this more than larger ones.

 But this is genuinely uncommon below 500 monthly conversations.
 Most "I don't know" problems are infrastructure, not intelligence.